I adore wearing gemstones, but not because they are mine. You can’t possess radiance; you can only admire it.Elizabeth Taylor.

 Natural fancy coloured diamonds have been in the limelight for the past few years.
 Having been adorned by popular stars like Beyoncé, coloured diamonds are today on the top of everyone’s shopping list.

 Often coloured diamonds are mistaken to be synthetically coloured stones.
 But in reality, these are naturally occurring stones and are available in a variety of colours including pink, orange, yellow vibrant red, brilliant blue, muted yellow, green, violet, grey, brown, and even black.
 In all, coloured diamonds in 27 base colours resulting in over 200 colour combinations.
+Did you know which is the second hardest gemstone?
+The second hardest gemstone is moissanite.
+It is a rare mineral that was first discovered in 1893 by French chemist Henri Moissan.

 You might be surprised to know that coloured diamonds are rare as there is one carat of colour diamonds for every 10,000 carats of colourless diamonds.
 Further, no two stones are exactly the same.
 (Source).